exercism/go/exercises/concept/party-robot/.docs/introduction.md

 # Introduction

 Go provides an in-built package called `fmt` (format package) which offers a variety of functions to manipulate the format of input and output.
-The most commonly used function is `Sprinf`, which uses verbs like `%s` to interpolate values into a string and returns that string.
+The most commonly used function is `Sprintf`, which uses verbs like `%s` to interpolate values into a string and returns that string.

 ```go
 import "fmt"